arvin-m/TrackerMyEmployee/README.md

   * Update employee roles

-  ## Base on database this company has one manager with ID NO.15
+  ## Base on database this company has one manager .

   ## How this application looks like ?